Dallas Goedert Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Season Stats

+- So far this season, 13.4% of the 276 passes thrown by his team have gone Goedert's way.

-- With five targets in the red zone this season, Goedert has been on the receiving end of 13.5% of his team's 37 red zone pass attempts.
+- Goedert (five red zone targets) has been the recipient of 13.5% of his team's 37 red zone pass attempts.

-- The Eagles have run 52.6% passing plays and 47.4% rushing plays this season.
-They rank 11th in the NFL in scoring.
+- The Eagles have thrown the football in 52.6% of their plays from scrimmage this year while running the ball 47.4% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Broncos.